-Oakley held a competition to find a brand new design for their Artist Series collection of sunglasses and accessories from lesser-known artists and designers.
+Oakley were searching for a brand new design for their Artist Series collection of sunglasses and accessories from lesser-known artists and designers.
 I entered with a design that was based on my painting techniques using digital processes.
 After reaching the short-list I sadly didn’t get to the final round but was invited to the party were the winner would be announced who won a set with his design fully produced.

 My approach to the illustration was largely inspired by the research I had done on the other Artist Series’ entries as well as other street art fashion illustration collaboration pieces for brands such as Carhartt, Nike etc.

 WIth that in mind I approached the piece as a usual piece of painted art I would do at the time, and settled on a abstracted female figure which I gave an additional third eye.